matrix-org/matrix-appservice-slack/docs/getting_started.md

    Don't forget - it has to be a YAML list of strings, not just a single string.

-   Restart your homeserver to have it reread the config file an establish a connection to the bridge.
+   Restart your homeserver to have it reread the config file and establish a connection to the bridge.

 8. Invite the bridge bot user into the admin room, so it can actually see and